The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Windhawk/DownAeroSquared.md

 ### Instructions

-- **Start Menu**: Follow the instructions listed [here](https://the-back-room.info/Windhawk/StartMenuStyler/DownAeroSquared)
-- **Taskbar**: Follow the instructions listed [here](https://the-back-room.info/Windhawk/TaskbarStyler/DownAeroSquared)
+To set up the theme, follow the instructions listed [here](/Tutorials/WindhawkThemes/DownAeroSquared).
-- **Notification Center and Quick Settings**: Follow the instructions listed [here](https://the-back-room.info/Windhawk/NotificationCenterStyler/DownAeroSquared)

 ---